Counting and Recording Hours of Work: Travel Time, Overtime & More

 Under certain circumstances, you may be required to pay your employees for their travel time.

-Education and Training Time
+Pay For Education and Training Time

 Generally speaking, if you require employees to attend lectures, work courses, employer-sponsored training programs, or employee meetings, you must count that time as hours worked for pay purposes.